 Our mechanical testing engineers and analytical scientists evaluate metals, polymers, composites and finished products.
 Along with analytical materials and composition analyses, we perform tensile, shear and compressive tests, and impact, creep, fatigue, and fracture mechanics testing on raw materials, parts and final product to help you determine durability and quality of performance.
 Most of these tests could also be performed in static, dynamic, and cyclic test protocols, as well as in various environmental conditions with various pre-test exposures, depending upon possible failure modes.

-Microbac has unique facilities for conducting hoop-tensile stress-rupture tests on specimens of up to 33 inches in diameter and with sustained loads of up to 35,000 lbf.
+Hoop-tensile stress-rupture tests can be performed on specimens of up to 33 inches in diameter and with sustained loads of up to 35,000 lbf.

 We can determine pipe stiffness of virtually all sizes and types of pipe in accordance with ASTM D2412.